 Examiners' reports on Certificate Level qualifications are published twice a year by NEBOSH following the March and September examinations and are free to download for students.
+This post presents the examiners' most common pointers to remember when taking the NEBOSH exam.
+Read our guide on what to do and what not to do.

 They offer valuable feedback on examination sittings and, offering feedback on the following key areas; examination technique, command words and learning outcomes, should not be overlooked as part of the revision process.
 The Examiners Report is intended to give examples of what Examiners were expecting as well as to highlight areas of under-performance.